- Home

 Presbyopia (long-sightedness)

-Presbyopia (long-sightedness) affects a person’s ability to see close-up objects or read small print.
+Presbyopia (long-sightedness) affects your ability to see close-up objects or read small print.

-Common presbyopia symptoms include needing to hold reading materials at arm’s length, squinting to see clearly, and getting headaches or aching eyes when reading or doing other close-up tasks, such as sewing.
+Presbyopia occurs naturally with age and is the result of a loss of elasticity in the crystalline lens at the front of the eye, which affects its ability to focus.
+Common symptoms include needing to hold reading materials at arm’s length, squinting to see clearly, and getting headaches or aching eyes when reading or doing other close-up tasks, such as sewing.

-Sometimes, prescription reading glasses are enough to ease symptoms, but some people may need to explore other treatment options – including contact lenses or laser eye surgery.
+Sometimes, prescription reading glasses are enough to ease symptoms, but some people may need to explore other treatment options – such as contact lenses or laser eye surgery.

 Floaters and flashes

 Dots, lines (floaters), and streaks of light (flashes) in your vision are common with age and usually harmless.
-For most people, they start becoming visible between the ages of 50 and 70.
+For most people, they start appearing between the ages of 50 and 70.

-Floaters and flashes are caused by small pieces of debris suspended in the eye’s fluid and are most noticeable when looking at plain, bright backgrounds, such as a white wall.
+Floaters and flashes are caused by small pieces of debris suspended in the eye’s fluid and tend to be most noticeable when looking at plain, bright backgrounds, such as a white wall.

-This debris is usually the result of a harmless process called posterior vitreous detachment (PVD), where the jelly-like fluid inside the eyes becomes more liquidy.
-When this happens, strands of collagen clump together and cause shadows on your retina.
+This debris is usually the result of a harmless process called posterior vitreous detachment (PVD), where the jelly-like fluid inside the eyes becomes more liquid.
+When this happens, strands of collagen clump together to create shadows on your retina.
 These shadows appear as floaters.

-On rare occasions, floaters and flashes can be caused by retinal detachment, which can lead to vision loss if left untreated.
-But they can also occur for no obvious reason, and most of the time are nothing to worry about.
+On rare occasions, floaters and flashes can be caused by retinal detachment, which can lead to vision loss if untreated.
+They can also occur for no obvious reason, and most of the time, they’re nothing to worry about.

-However, if you’ve noticed a sudden increase in flashes and floaters in your vision, it’s best to book an eye test.
+However, if you’ve noticed a sudden increase in flashes and floaters, it’s best to book an eye test.
 An optician will check your eyes and advise you whether you need to see a specialist for further tests or treatment.

 Usually, you’ll only need treatment if your symptoms could affect your vision.